 After dropping off my students with their special Area teacher, I’m officially on my planning period.
 If I don’t have a meeting, then you’ll usually find me in my classroom running around like a mad women trying to get things ready for the upcoming week or the next day.
-That is… if I’m not talking to my team mates… I’m a gabber… and sometimes that means I gab right through my valuable 35 minute planning period! #canyourelate
+That is… if I’m not talking to my teammates… I’m a gabber… and sometimes that means I grab right through my valuable 35 minute planning period! #canyourelate

 End of the Day Planning: 2:05-2:30

 So technically, I’m supposed to get another planning from 2:05 to 2:30, but most days that planning is spent at parent pick up with my seconds.
 When I finish at 2:20, I head back to the classroom and really get to work.
 Some days I have team meeting or faculty meetings.
 But if I’m not required to attend a meeting, you’ll find me working on lesson plans, review data, or cleaning up the mess from the day.

 Even though contractually I only have to stay until 2:30, most days I’m at school until 4:30 or 5:00.
 There just isn’t enough time in the day to get it all done!
 I am one of those people who doesn’t like to bring things home, so I prefer to get as much done while I’m at school.
 If that means staying until 5:00 pm, then that’s what I’ll do, but most days I try to leave around 3:30 or 4:00.
 I gotta cook dinner and spend some time with my family, don’t I?

 If you teach second grade, let’s stay connected!
 Sign up for my Second is the Best newsletter and receive perfect for second-grade content and resources straight to your inbox!
 Click the image below to sign up!

 So that’s a peek into our daily schedule for 2nd grade!
 Told you… we don’t always get through it all… but we always TRY!
 What are some things that you do in your second grade classroom?